 Since our inception in 2004, we have devoted substantially all of our resources to research and development efforts relating to our product candidates, including conducting clinical trials, in-licensing related intellectual property, providing general and administrative support for these operations, and protecting our intellectual property.
 To date, we have not generated any revenue from product sales and instead, have funded our operations from the sales of equity securities, payments received in connection with our collaboration agreements, and commercial bank debt under our credit facility with Silicon Valley Bank (SVB).
-At March 31, 2021, we had cash, cash equivalents, and short-term investments totaling \$30.4 million.
+At March 31, 2022, we had cash and cash equivalents totaling \$16.6 million.